 As soon as the bank becomes aware of your loved ones passing their bank accounts will be frozen if the accounts were in the sole name of the deceased.
 However, if you are needing funds to pay for funeral expenses most banks will release funds only for this purpose.

-You need to obtain the invoice from your Funeral Service provider and present this to the bank.
-They will release funds to meet the invoice to the Funeral Service provider, not to you.
+You need to obtain the invoice from your funeral service provider and present this to the bank.
+They will release funds to meet the invoice to the funeral provider, not to you.
 No other funds will be able to be withdrawn from any account held solely by your loved one once a bank has been notified and until the estate has been administered.
 But this may be an option for paying funeral expenses.

 Now is the time to see if your loved one had any policies that may be able to release funds to the Next of Kin or chosen beneficiaries.
 Look amongst your loved one’s documents and see if there are any of the following: